yonathan95/yonathan95/README.md

 ### Hi there 👋
+My name is Yonathan Wolloch, currently pursuing a Computer Science with Big Data bachelors degree from Ben-Gurion University of the Negev in Israel.

+🌱 I’m currently learning:
+- Machine learning algorithms and libraries like sklearn.
+- JavaScript.
+- Big data and Machine learning optimization methods.

+Projects that I've worked on:
+⚡ Cryptocurrency trading bot - Built an autonomous bot as a part of a team.
+The bot buys and sells cryptocurrency according to its own strategies.
+This is a multi-threaded OOP Java program that uses Binance’s Rest and WebSocket APIs.
+Link: https://github.com/yonathan95/BinanceTradingBot

+📫 Looking for my first software developer poisition!
+Contact me at: yonathan.wolloch@gmail.com for CV.
 <!--
 **yonathan95/yonathan95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.